frslabs/octus-ios/README.md

 ![version](https://img.shields.io/badge/pod-v1.0.0-red)

 Octus SDK uses advanced deep learning technologies for accurate and fast ID scanning and OCR.
-Businesses can integrate the Octus SDK into native Android Apps which comes with pre-built screens and configurations.
+Businesses can integrate the Octus SDK into native iOS Apps which comes with pre-built screens and configurations.
 The SDK returns the scanned images, extracted data and error codes.
 And as a safety measure, the SDK does not store any of the personal data or ID images that are scanned.

 ## Features